TrushaPandya09/NetTrace-Network-Traffic-SOC--Investigation/03-Host-endpoint-Analysis/README.md

 The answers are documented in findings.md.

-How many IPv4 endpoints are present?
+1.How many IPv4 endpoints are present?
-How many IPv6 endpoints are present?
+2.How many IPv6 endpoints are present?
-Which internal endpoint has significant traffic?
+3.Which internal endpoint has significant traffic?
-Which external endpoints have significant traffic?
+4.Which external endpoints have significant traffic?
-Which TCP communication should be prioritized?
+5.Which TCP communication should be prioritized?
-What destination port is associated with the prioritized TCP communication?
+6.What destination port is associated with the prioritized TCP communication?
-How many packets and bytes were exchanged?
+7.How many packets and bytes were exchanged?
-How many TCP and UDP endpoint entries are present?
+8.How many TCP and UDP endpoint entries are present?
-Does external communication automatically indicate malicious activity?
+9.Does external communication automatically indicate malicious activity?
-What should be investigated next?
+10.What should be investigated next?

 ## Investigation Workflow